-Zhou et al. [16] examined when adding TIM with the effect of weather, to boost the flat plate solar collector's efficiency, The authors demonstrated how TIM decreased frontal heat loss.
-The loss of heat from Natural convection occurred. greatly reduced when there was wind influence.
-However, they emphasized that the TIM's transmittance should be higher than 80% because collectors with TIMs below 80% The authors concluded that using TIM in cold climates, the results were better due to the higher permeability of the coating, which in turn would absorb more incident solar energy, causing poor performance compared to other conventional machines.
-Fig. 5 shows structure of (F.P.S.C) with TIM.
+Zhou et al. [16] examined the effect of adding TIM and weather conditions to boost the flat plate solar collector's efficiency.
+The authors demonstrated how TIM decreased frontal heat loss.
+The loss of heat from natural convection was greatly reduced when there was wind influence.
+However, they emphasized that the TIM's transmittance should be higher than 80% because collectors with TIMs below 80% performed poorly compared to other conventional machines.
+The authors concluded that using TIM in cold climates yielded better results due to the higher permeability of the coating, which in turn would absorb more incident solar energy.
+Fig. 5 shows the structure of the (F.P.S.C) with TIM.